Cochinita Pibil – The Tradition

 - Cut the stems off the habaneros, slice the chilies in half, and lay inside cut down on a tray lined with parchment paper or aluminum foil.
 Add the whole garlic cloves with their skins still on, next to the half of white onion, and place under the broiler to blister briefly.

-- Once the chilies, onions, and garlic cloves are blistered, add them to a food processor or blender.
+- Add them to a food processor or blender once the chilies, onions, and garlic cloves are blistered.
 (Remember to remove the skins from the roasted garlic cloves first!)
 Add the remaining ingredients and process by pulsing until you've reached a slightly smooth consistency.
 Reserve.
 (You can do this the day before and allow it to sit overnight in the refrigerator with a tight-fitting lid.)

 To Serve Cochinita Pibil Tacos

-- Traditionally corn tortillas are used to make this taco, but if you are a bigger fan of flour tortillas, then go for it.
-However, each tortilla will need to be heated before stuffing with the meat.
-To do this, add a small amount of oil to an iron or non-stick skillet and reheat each tortilla.
+- Traditionally corn tortillas are used to make this taco, but if you are a bigger fan of flour tortillas, go for it.
+Warm the tortillas.
+To do this, add a small amount of oil to iron or non-stick skillet and reheat each tortilla.
 Cook until they take on a slightly browner edge to them.

 - Shred the pork shoulder using your hands or a couple of forks.
 Toss with the reserved sauce and cook until just piping hot.
 Place immediately on the freshly cooked tortillas and serve with the habanero salsa and pickled red onions.